’Add watermarks to documents in SharePoint’

 pdfFilePath="required" />

-The PDF file path parameter expects the full path of the PDF name relative to the current site, e.g. ‘shared documents/static watermarks/company_logo.pdf’.
+The PDF file path parameter expects the complete path of the PDF name relative to the current site, e.g. shared documents/static watermarks/company_logo.pdf.

-Note: PDF based watermarks can only be applied to other PDF documents.
-It is not possible to apply a PDF Watermark to MS Office file formats.
+PDF-based watermark elements can only be applied to other PDF documents.
+It isn’t possible to apply PDF-based watermark elements to Microsoft Office file formats.

-A simple rectangle can be added as a watermark.
+A simple rectangle can be added as a watermark element.

-The XML looks as follows.
-You can omit any attributes marked as optional from your code when they are not needed.
-Leaving them in with the ‘optional’ text will cause an error:
+The XML structure is as follows.
+You can exclude any attributes labeled as “optional” from your code when not required.
+Keeping them with the “optional” label will result in an error:

 <rectangle